 Who doesn't like compliments?!
 Soccer self affirmations are like the hall of fame of compliments, just the best of the best, created by you of course.
 We all need some help keeping that confidence up and having a resource you can always revert to and rely on in times of need is important.
 A list of soccer self affirmations is that resource.

 "A list of affirmations from myself to myself?
 Isn't that kind of weird and made up?"
 Thought you'd never ask, who knows what makes you tick more than you, what gets you frustrated, what makes you feel good and which words of encouragement you need to use to get you going.
 This is why creating your own list of self affirmations is essential.

 How Do I Create a List of Affirmations and What Do I Do With It?

-You need to create a top ten list of your best/favorite self affirmations.
+You need to create a top ten list of your best/favourite self affirmations.
 They don't all need to be soccer related but they can be.

 After you've created your top ten list (written in your own ink) make 3 or 4 copies of this paper and post it around places where you know you'll see it.
 Places like by your computer, in your boot bag, on the fridge, in the bathroom and wherever else you know you will see it.

 Got the Idea?
 Here's a couple examples just to be sure: